 The main benefits of tiering data are around how data is managed through its lifecycle.
 This is in line with best practice data management policies and can also contribute towards data centre and storage management; often the success of tiering will be measured by cost impact.
 For Archiving the main benefit usually lies in the ability to keep data for longer-term retention and being able to comply with industry regulations and state legislation.

 To learn more about Redstor archiving fill out the form to be the first to access exclusive content.
-Alternatively, to hear more about how Redstor has been helping organizations become compliant with data protection regulations and best practice data management, including why data sovereignty is important for data, get in touch now.
+Alternatively, to hear more about how Redstor has been helping organisations become compliant with data protection regulations and best practice data management, including why data sovereignty is important for data, get in touch now.